Facebook

 3. Filing Instructions

-Please spent a little time reviewing the payment vouchers, if applicable.
+Please spend a little time reviewing the payment vouchers, if applicable.
 With a lot of local and city tax returns, you might have payments beyond the IRS and state(s).

 4. Form 8879 eFile Signature Authorization, State eFile Authorizations